astrotaca/astrotaca.github.io/_posts/2025-04-18-ascomdriver.md

 ## Want One?

 The flap flat panel is still in testing, but it’s coming soon.
-It’ll ship ready to go with USB-C, automated ASCOM control, and all the hardware you need to get clean flats with zero fuss.
+It’ll ship ready to go with USB-C for DATA transfer from the mini pc, a 12v DC for power, automated ASCOM control, and all the hardware you need to get clean flats.

 Stay tuned.